greco-project/pvcompare/docs/model_assumptions.rst

 With the help of the calculated available area for PV exploitation, the maximum capacity can be evaluated.
-The maximum capacity, given in the unit of kWp, depends on the size and the efficiency of the specific PV technology.
+The maximum capacity, given in the unit of kWp, depends on the size and the peak power of the specific PV technology.
 It serves as a limit (constraint) for the investment optimization.
 It is calculated as follows: